 The 2005 season, as we all know, was a tough campaign, for players and fans alike.
 Still, Rox Girl got through the entire season.
 Game Threads weren't as active as they are now, but a core group of followers formed.
 Look at the draft threads for 2005.
 It was basically Rox Girl and I going back and forth.
 Then came the off season.

 January was a complete wash and February was almost non-existent.
-Then just two days before the season started for the her August call:, SB Nation's president and A's blogger, Blez, asked me to take over the site.
+Then just two days before the season started for the Rockies, SB Nation's president and A's blogger, Blez, asked me to take over the site.
 I couldn't say no. And Rox Girl also showed up again just in time so that we could both shoulder the duties of the site.
 Purple Row was still a small site, averaging around 250 visits per day.
 Still, it was a foundational year for the site.
-More importantly was an entry Rox Girl wrote in
+More importantly was an entry Rox Girl wrote in her August call:

 [...] beyond that it got me to start thinking of the bandwagon, and I just wanted to make sure everybody was aware that this September is the last chance for converting to Rockies fandom and being convincing.